 This is probably the toughest decision you need to make in this digital infrared photography tutorial.
 Think about the following question: What attracts you when you look at IR pictures?
 Is it the false colors?
 The white foliage with a blue sky?
 Or do you prefer black and white IR?
 Because with one exception, you cannot have it all at the same time.

 One of the reasons why I wrote this infrared photography tutorial was that there are some important things you need to be aware of.
-You need to be aware of them before you start your personal journey into infrared photography:
+You need to know about them before you start your personal journey into infrared photography:

 Depending on your infrared filter choice, the automatic white balance feature of your camera may no longer work as expected.
-A typical symptom is that on your camera display, the pictures will show up with a strong red cast.
+So on your camera display, the pictures will show up with a strong red cast.
 For “Deep” and “Standard” IR filters, you can reduce the strong red cast by taking a custom white balance reading off an area of green grass or green foliage.
 For “Enhanced” and “Super” IR filters, you can try setting white balance using a standard grey card.
 Disclaimer: LifePixel provided this helpful information.

 Infrared pictures in Lightroom

-Especially if you are using Lightroom, be prepared the be shocked the first time you import infrared pictures.
+Especially if you are using Lightroom, prepare yourself for a shock when you import infrared pictures for the first time.
 The pictures will look nowhere near like on the display of your camera, but will show a strong red cast:

 A hot spot usually shows up more prominent if the camera is pointed towards a strong light source, like the sun.
 A hot spot may also only be visible at certain aperture settings.
 The only reliable way to find out if a lens will produce a hot spot, is to test it.
 A good idea would be to rent a lens for a weekend, before you buy it for your infrared camera.

 Having said that, the Internet is full of reports about the IR suitability of specific lenses:

 - The Lens Hotspot Database by Kolari Vision, in my opinion currently the best resource out there.